Haddock is one of the popular fish frequently featuring in British and Scandinavian cuisine for its non-oily, firm, and lean white flesh.

 DHA (22:6 n-3) | 0.089 g | -- |

-Look for bright, firm fish with silvery skin, pink gills, and clear eyes.
-The fillets may be marketed with or without skin, but the skin with its distinctive 'thumbprint' is often left on the fillet to enable the buyer to distinguish the haddock from less valuable species.
+When selecting haddock, opt for specimens with vibrant, firm flesh, silvery skin, pink gills, and clear eyes.
+Fillets may be presented with or without skin, though the distinctive 'thumbprint' skin is often retained to aid in distinguishing haddock from less desirable species.

-Fresh haddock is a versatile dish, which can be cooked in the same way as cod.
-If cooking whole haddock, leave the skin to hold on to the flesh together.
+Fresh haddock is a versatile dish; treat it much like cod.
+If preparing the whole fish, keeping the skin intact helps hold the flesh together.

 Here are some serving ideas: